 Dining out tonight?

-Follow Chef Glenn's backpacking recipes to create healthy, hearty, homemade meals for the trail.
+Chef Glenn's backpacking recipes will help you create healthy, hearty, homemade meals for the trail.
 These dehydrated meals pack up light and tight and are easy to cook at your campsite using minimal fuel.

 How to Make Backpacking Meals:

 All of the backpacking recipes linked below are for a single serving.

 Increase the ingredients proportionally by 1.5 or 2 times if you have a large appetite or you are cooking for two in the same pot.
 Bon Appétit!

 Cook a big batch, dehydrate, and divide into meal size portions.This chili backpacking recipe is often mentioned by readers as one of their favorite meals on the trail.